Sunnyshin0824/sunnyshin_portfolio/README.md

    <a href="mailto:sunnyshin0824@gmail.com"><img alt="Gmail" src="https://img.shields.io/badge/-sunnyshin0824@gmail.com-black?style=flat-square&logo=Gmail&logoColor=white&link=mailto:sunnyshin0824@gmail.com"></a>
 </p>

 <h3 align="left">  I'm a program manager at Airbnb who is interested in data analytics and applied machine learning.
 I have a passion for exploring, analyzing and drawing insights from data.
-My skills in statistics, machine learning, and data visualization help me to uncover hidden patterns, make accurate predictions and communicate findings in a clear and meaningful way.
-In this portfolio, you will find examples of my data science projects, demonstrating my ability to work with diverse datasets and create impactful solutions.
-Whether it's building predictive models or designing interactive dashboards, I strive to make data-driven decisions accessible and actionable.
-Thank you for taking the time to explore my work, and please feel free to reach out if you have any questions or collaboration opportunities! </h3>
+My skills in statistics, machine learning, and data visualization help me to uncover hidden patterns, make accurate predictions and communicate findings in a clear and meaningful way. </h3>

 ---